JetBrains/amper/docs/src/user-guide/basics.md

 ### Product type

-The **product type** describes the target platform and the type of the project at the same time.
+The **product type** describes the target platform and the type of the module at the same time.
 Below is the list of supported product types:

-- `lib` - a reusable Kotlin Multiplatform library which can be used as a dependency by other modules in the Amper project
+- `lib` - a reusable Kotlin Multiplatform library which can be used as a dependency by other modules in the project
-- `jvm/lib` - a reusable JVM library which can be used as a dependency by other modules in the Amper project
+- `jvm/lib` - a reusable JVM library which can be used as a dependency by other modules in the project
 - `jvm/app` - a JVM console or desktop application
 - `windows/app` - a mingw64 application
 - `linux/app` - a native Linux application